Catherine0120/Catherine0120.github.io/_pages/about.md

 Current Status
 -----

-After Michaelmas term at Oxford, during which I took International Economics, Money and Banking and Machine Learning, I travelled around Europe during the Christmas vacation between Michaelmas and Hilary term.
+In Michaelmas term at Oxford, I took International Economics, Money and Banking and Machine Learning.
+Meanwhile, I'm very fortunate to be offered the summer internship at Goldman Sachs (Hong Kong), which I'll be joining in June 2024.

+I travelled around Europe during the Christmas vacation between Michaelmas and Hilary term.
 Here is my schedule:

 > 12.3-12.9 Scotland (Glasgow, Oban, Skye/Inverness, Edinburgh)
 > **France + Monaco**